 Each driver is required to complete a written (or electronically documented) report following his shift for each vehicle he operates.
 The report requires the driver to inspect critical equipment including emergency brakes, lights, reflectors, tires, mirrors, and emergency equipment.

 Any missing, inoperable, or defective equipment must be listed.
 The problem must be repaired before the vehicle may be returned to service.
 This documentation must be retained for a period of 90 days.

-Call us toll-free at (866) 772-9960 or locally at (910) 772-9960 to schedule a free initial consultation.
+Call us at (910) 501-2474 to schedule a free initial consultation.
 You are also welcome to submit an email requesting a return phone call to schedule a case evaluation with Mr. Rhine.
 Office hours are 8:30 a.m. to 5 p.m.
 Evening and weekend appointments also available.
 There are no attorneys' fees or case preparation costs.
 You pay us only if you are awarded money in a settlement or jury award.